|Jane Lambert today|

 With grateful XOXOXs ,

-Check out my site celebrating the first Fifty Years of Hello, Dolly!
+Check out my site celebrating the first Legacy of Hello, Dolly!

 I desire this to be a definitive account of Hello, Dolly!
 If any of you reading this have appeared in any production of Dolly, I'm interested in speaking with you!

 If you have anything to add or share, please contact me at Richard@RichardSkipper.com.

 NO COPYRIGHT INFRINGEMENT INTENDED.
 FOR ENTERTAINMENT PURPOSES ONLY!

 Please do what YOU can to be more aware that words and actions DO HURT...but they can also heal and help!

 Here's to an INCREDIBLE tomorrow for ALL...with NO challenges!